admineral/OpenAI-QA-Generator-App/README.md

 # OpenAI-QA-Generator-App

-An intuitive and user-friendly GUI application for generating high-quality question-answer pairs from PDF´s
+An intuitive and user-friendly GUI application for generating high-quality question-answer pairs from PDF´s.

-This QA Generator is an application that automatically generates question-answer pairs for PDF handouts using OpenAI's GPT-4.
+This QA Generator is an application that automatically generates question-answer pairs for PDF handouts using OpenAI's GPT-3.5.
 These Q&A pairs can be used to enhance comprehension and fine-tune AI language models.

 ## Features